firmwaremodules/iot-firmware-loader/README.md

 Cross-target firmware loading and device provisioning tool for ARM Cortex-M devices.

 ## About
 The firmware loading tool **fm_load.exe** is "plug and load" and ready to program firmware binaries into internal flash on supported targets.
-This tool currently supports programming the MSP432, CC26XX and CC13XX MCUs from TI and the Nordic nRF52832 MCU through the XDS110 debug interface present on newer LaunchPad development platforms for CC26xx, CC13xx and MSP432.  fm_load has been built and tested with Windows 10, and is code-signed by Firmware Modules Inc.
+This tool currently supports programming the MSP432, CC26XX and CC13XX MCUs from TI, the STM32L152 MCU from STMicro via ST-Link on Nucleo development boards, and the Nordic nRF52832 MCU through the XDS110 debug interface present on newer LaunchPad development platforms for CC26xx, CC13xx and MSP432.  fm_load has been built and tested with Windows 10, and is code-signed by Firmware Modules Inc.

-fm_load.exe is a packaged set of Python compiled code based on the pyOCD project.
+fm_load.exe is a packaged set of Python compiled code based on the pyOCD project and integrates the [pyswd](https://github.com/pavelrevak/pyswd) st-link access library.

 ## Usage